The key role of Augmented Reality in Industry 4.0 for Manufacturing: Part 1

 The PwC survey calls out the value of AR and VR solutions as key elements of “maintenance, service, and quality assurance” as well as self-learning and training – and it definitely fits with what Atheer has seen in terms of the strategic planning being undertaken by our customers.

 Done right, Augmented Reality solutions in industry are a key element of an overall digital manufacturing strategy.
 As we noted in our recently-published White Paper – Transforming the Enterprise – assessing how an AR system can benefit your business is not just a question of looking at a few reviews in industry journals and then recommending the purchase of a few tablets, smart glasses or smartphones – along with AR applications – to evaluate.
+Find out more about Augmented Reality in IoT from an interview with Ian Kanski, CTO of UrsaLeo.

 To implement AR in a way that’s truly effective and transforming, you need to take a broader look at the real underlying needs of your business, what other changes you may be making in the business (in the short, medium and long term), and how AR solutions could intersect with all of those changes to provide effective, reliable benefit in your company’s transformation to reach your Industry 4.0 goals.